 If there is an external USB portable drive connected to your Windows PC, this may explain why you can’t boot your device.
 Many users who encountered this issue confirmed that unplugging the drive solved the problem.

-So, that’s how you can fix Windows 10 or Windows 8.1, 8 MBR without using your installation disk or DVD.
+So, that’s how you can fix Windows 10 MBR without using your installation disk or DVD.
 If you’re running on an older OS, the tool recommended in the first step, Tenorshare, will surely do the job for you.

 If you have questions or if you can’t apply the steps above, share your thoughts with us by using the comments field from below and we will help you as soon as possible.